Can Multimodal Large Language Models Truly Perform Multimodal In-Context Learning?: Introduction

 \section{Introduction}

-After receiving paper reviews, authors may optionally submit a rebuttal to address the reviewers' comments, which will be limited to a {\bf one page} PDF file.
+If you are submitting a paper to the second round for a paper that received a Revise decision in the first round, please use this template to address the reviewer concerns and highlight the changes made since the original submission.
+The rebuttal is limited to a {\bf one page} PDF file.
 Please follow the steps and style guidelines outlined below for submitting your author response.

-The author rebuttal is optional and, following similar guidelines to previous conferences, is meant to provide you with an opportunity to rebut factual errors or to supply additional information requested by the reviewers.
-It is NOT intended to add new contributions (theorems, algorithms, experiments) that were absent in the original submission and NOT specifically requested by the reviewers.
-You may optionally add a figure, graph, or proof to your rebuttal to better illustrate your answer to the reviewers' comments.

-Per a passed 2018 PAMI-TC motion, reviewers should refrain from requesting significant additional experiments for the rebuttal or penalize for lack of additional experiments.
-Authors should refrain from including new experimental results in the rebuttal, especially when not specifically requested to do so by the reviewers.
-Authors may include figures with illustrations or comparison tables of results reported in the submission/supplemental material or in other papers.

 Just like the original submission, the rebuttal must maintain anonymity and cannot include external links that reveal the author identity or circumvent the length restriction.
 The rebuttal must comply with this template (the use of sections is not required, though it is recommended to structure the rebuttal for ease of reading).